pforhan/wannabe/README.md

 Why?
 ----
 I don't have a better answer here than what I've said.
 This is a way to learn some little bits about 3d graphics while working in a simple space.
-And potentially it can be a good platform from which to develop, perhaps, one or more small games.
+And potentially it can be a good platform from which to develop some small games.

 License
 -------